abisop/nuttx-docs/en/components/tools/index.md

 2. If your source file has highly formatted comments containing things such as tables or lists, then use the -p option to preserve those pre-formatted comments.
-3. I usually align things vertically (like '=' in assignments),
+3. I usually align things vertically (like \'=\' in assignments),
 4.  indent.sh puts a bogus blank line at the top of the file,
-5. I don't like the way it handles nested conditional compilation intermixed with code.
+5. I don\'t like the way it handles nested conditional compilation intermixed with code.
 I prefer the preprocessor conditional tests be all right justified in that case.
 6. I also indent brackets differently on structures than does this